yijie619/thesis/README.md

 ## Data

 The BNF cipher dataset used in this study is not publicly available.
-It can be obtained from the [DECRYPT Project](https://descrypt.org/).
+It can be obtained from the [DESCRYPT Project](https://descrypt.org/).
 After obtaining the data, place page images in `img/` and JSON annotation files in `BNF3029-92/`.

 ## Pipeline